nuneskris/nuneskris.github.io/_portfolio/1-2-1UsableData.md

 <img width="612" alt="image" src="/images/portfolio/URLAddressable.png">

+# Assessable
+Once users finds the required data, they would need to know how they can be accessed, possibly including authentication and authorisation.
+There are multiple types of consumers (Data Sceintists, Data Analysts, Business SMEs, Data Integrators etc) and this is where we would need to know consumption patterns. ***Administrative metadata*** which includes access permissions, locations, data type, file name and size, ownership information (for access approval), access protocols etc support users on how to access the data.

 # Acceptable Quality
 The main Data Quality Issues which plague data and drastically reduce the usability of data is
 1. Data Duplication